The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 general description

-Flowers have a root system in the form of an ovoid or conical bulb.
+Flowers have root system in the form of an ovoid or conical bulb.
 Outwardly, it resembles a compact collection of thick scales or deformed leaves, fixed on a thick bottom.
 Daughter bulbs grow from buds located in the axils of the scales.

-snowdrop photo
+Snowdrop photo

 Return